-Specialist geothermal drilling rigs will then be used to dig a borehole and vertical pipes are inserted.
-The space between the pipes and the borehole wall is filled with a specialist type of grout and, once all has been completed, a series of tests will be conducted to check that the system works correctly.
+Specialist geothermal drilling rigs will then be sued to dig a borehole and vertical pipes are inserted.
+The space between the pipes and the borehole wall is filled with a specialist type of grout, and, once all has been completed, a series of tests will be conducted to check that the system works correctly.

 Ground source heat pump boreholes are typically drilled 5-6m apart and should be at least 6-7m from the nearest building.
 Their depth is determined by the size, insulation and heating capacity of the property and their cost varies depending upon your exact needs and requirements.